This article applies to Hire users with cognitive access in the PI2 platform.

 How to view a candidate's cognitive fit data

-That said, you may also want to see more detailed information on a candidate's cognitive results.
+That said, you'll likely also want to see more detailed information on a candidate's cognitive results.

 To see more detailed cognitive fit data: